Rishit-katiyar/potential-test/README.md

 # Potential-Test

-This repository contains a set of Python scripts that are designed to test potential functionalities.
-The scripts may work as intended, but there is no guarantee.
-Each script is listed below with a brief description.
+Welcome to the Potential-Test repository!
+This repository contains a set of Python scripts designed to test potential functionalities.
+While these scripts may work as intended, there is no guarantee.
+Feel free to explore, experiment, and contribute to the development of these scripts.

-# Files
+## Files

-## 1. **code1.py**
+1. **initital-code.py**
-   - Description: [Provide a brief description of what code1.py is supposed to do.]

-## 2. **code2.py**
+2. **main.py**
-   - Description: [Provide a brief description of what code2.py is supposed to do.]

-## 3. **code3.py**
+3. **test-code.py**
-   - Description: [Provide a brief description of what code3.py is supposed to do.]

-# Usage
+## Usage

 To run any of the scripts, use the following command in your terminal: